Each independent director of BoG is paid US$8,000 monthly - Bright Simons

 - Each independent director of BoG is paid US$8,000 monthly - Bright Simons

-- Current Head Office not fit-for-purpose - BoG justifies construction of new headquarters
+- We are building new Head Office, current one not fit-for-purpose - BoG replies Minority

 - Read all related articles